oliversalzburg/typo3scripts/README.md

+> [!CAUTION]
+> While these scripts were a lot of help, and a lot of fun to work on, while I was using TYPO3 10 years ago, I would no longer accept any changes to this repository.
+Thus, it has been **archived as of 2024-07-29**.
+I _hope_ that none of these scripts are necessary anymore in today's development of TYPO3 instances.
+In case they are, then the state they have been in over the past 10 years is probably good until the end of time :smile:

+---

 This is a collection of shell scripts that aid in TYPO3 deployment and maintenance.

 The scripts in this project and their primary intended purpose are outlined as such: